Spacerocket007/Steam-Auto-Shutdown/README.md

 This is a very simple software to shutdown your computer after steam downloads finish.
 Unlike any other program, this one looks for downloading files instead of internet connection.
-This way if your connection fails, your computer won't shutdown.
+This way if your connection fails, your computer will shutdown.
 Works both on Windows 10 and Linux (Ubuntu 21.04 tested)

 -----